Land Degradation Neutrality Fund

 What will the LDN Fund do?

-In addition to restoring degraded lands, the Fund with generate revenues from the sustainable use of natural resources, creating green job opportunities for local communities, increasing food and water security, and sequestering CO2.
+In addition to restoring degraded lands, the Fund will generate revenues from the sustainable use of natural resources, creating green job opportunities for local communities, increasing food and water security, and sequestering CO2.
 The LDN Fund will provide evidence of its achieved impacts through a rigorous monitoring and evaluation framework.
 The LDN Fund investments will follow an Environmental and Social Management System (ESMS) meeting international best practices.
 The LDN Fund complies with robust environmental, social, and sustainability standards, along with responsible investment criteria.
 The ESMS approach was developed with the support of an independent internationally-acknowledged expert and benefited from public consultations that included CSOs.
 In addition to the IFC Performance Standards, the LDN Fund will follow the Voluntary Guidelines on the responsible Governance of Tenure (VGGT) developed through inter-governmental negotiations within the Food and Agricultural Organization.
 The ESMS also includes a complaint and compliance mechanism to ensure that project-affected populations have formal ways to voice their concerns, identify and correct the causes for grievance.

 Restoring vital ecosystems